 The most elementary approach for one-dimensional optimization problems is to use a fixed step size or training rate.
 More sophisticated algorithms which are are widely used are the golden section method and the Brent's method.
 Both of the two later algorithms begin by bracketing a minimum.

 The golden section method brackets that minimum until the distance between the two outer points in the bracket is less than a defined tolerance.

 The Brent's method performs a parabolic interpolation until the distance between the two outer points defining the parabola is less than a tolerance.

-As it was shown, the learning problem for neural networks is reduced to the searching for a parameter vector at which the performance function takes a maximum or a minimum value.
+As it was shown, the learning problem for neural networks is reduced to the searching for a parameter vector at which the loss index takes a maximum or a minimum value.
 The concepts of relative or local and absolute or global optima for the multidimensional case apply in the same way as for the one-dimensional case.
 The tasks of maximization and minimization are also trivially related here.
-The necessary condition states that if the neural network is at a minimum of the performance function, then the gradient is the zero vector.
+The necessary condition states that if the neural network is at a minimum of the loss index, then the gradient is the zero vector.

-The performance function is, in general, a non linear function of the parameters.
+The loss index is, in general, a non linear function of the parameters.
 As a consequence, it is not possible to find closed training algorithms for the minima.
 Instead, we consider a search through the parameter space consisting of a succession of steps, or epochs.
-At each epoch, the performance will increase by adjusting the neural network parameters.
+At each epoch, the loss will decrease by adjusting the neural network parameters.
 The change of parameters between two epochs is called the parameters increment.
-In this way, to train a neural network we start with some parameters vector (often chosen at random) and we generate a sequence of parameter vectors, so that the performance function is reduced at each iteration of the algorithm.
-The change of performance between two epochs is called the performance improvement.
+In this way, to train a neural network we start with some parameters vector (often chosen at random) and we generate a sequence of parameter vectors, so that the loss index is reduced at each iteration of the algorithm.

 The training algorithm stops when a specified condition is satisfied.
 Some stopping criteria commonly used are: